0blio/fileGPS/README.md

 ![demo](https://i.ibb.co/SwDkS7r/file-GPSscreen.png)

 ### Introduction
+When you upload a file on a web-server using a file uploading functionality, usually the file get renamed in various ways in order to prevent direct file access, RCE and file overwrite.

-fileGPS is a tool the help you to guess
+fileGPS is a tool that implements many ways to guess the renamed filename and so find your original file.

+Some of the techniques used by fileGPS are:

+*

 ### Features
 * Easy to use